 What's Council?

-Council is CNO’s board of directors, and it’s comprised of nurses and members of the public.
+Council is CNO’s board of directors, and it’s composed of nurses and members of the public.
 Council makes important decisions that shape the regulation of nursing and promote public safety.
 Together, Council and CNO have one purpose: to protect the public by promoting safe nursing practice.

 Is Council for me?

-Time Commitment
+Time Commitment and Expectations

 Eligibility Requirements